phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

 * _Before a Pull Request, [update your fork](https://github.com/CICE-Consortium/About-Us/wiki/Git-Workflow-Guidance#updating-your-fork-master) using the Consortium master as your upstream source._

-* _Before a Pull Request run the appropriate tests (see [Resource Guide](https://github.com/CICE-Consortium/About-Us/wiki/Resource-Index#model-testing) for details) and post the results._
+* _Before a Pull Request run the appropriate tests (see [Resource Guide](https://github.com/CICE-Consortium/About-Us/wiki/Resource-Index#model-testing) for details) and include test information in the PR template._

 * _Separate updates into multiple Pull Requests (one "fix" at a time)._ Fill in the Pull Request template with details specific to each particular "fix".
 This is especially important if some changes are bit-for-bit and others are not.